9 Planting zones in Colorado with Map

 Planting Zones in Colorado with Cities

-The new USDA Plant Hardiness Zone Map for Colorado is developed by the PRISM Climate Group at Oregon State University using scientific algorithms that interpolate temperature data, accounting for factors such as elevation, topography, and proximity to bodies of water.
-This generated the high-resolution planting zones map that capture Colorado’s diverse climate conditions, from its mountainous regions to its plains and plateaus, with scientific accuracy.
+The 2023 USDA Plant Hardiness Zone Map was developed by the PRISM Climate Group at Oregon State University.
+Their scientific algorithms interpolate temperature data, accounting for elevation, topography, and proximity to water.
+The result is a high-resolution map that captures Colorado’s climate from the Rocky Mountains to the plains and plateaus.